 Travel Distance Per Pick

-Three practical moves reduce travel distance without any capital spending:
+Three moves we use to cut travel distance without spending any capital:

 • Batch picking.
 One picker pulls items for multiple orders in a single trip through the building.
 Works best when order sizes are small and SKU overlap is common.